 Position Overview: The duty of the NTMCA President is to preside at meetings; appoint members to various committees of the chapter; prepare articles of current news and events for monthly chapter newsletters and quarterly Texas Municipal Clerks Association (TMCA) newsletters; and support the chapter through mentorship.
 The President guides and manages the mental and fiscal soundness of the NTMCA chapter.
 This position requires strategic management and philosophies to ensure the membership is properly motivated and cultivated to allow each member to excel in their profession.

 Major Areas of Responsibility:

 Attend all chapter meetings.

-Develop and present meeting schedule to membership.
+Develop and present meeting schedule to membership.

-Prepare President’s message and meeting recaps for chapter’s monthly newsletters.
+Prepare President’s message and meeting recaps for chapter’s monthly newsletter

-Prepare chapter articles of news and events for TMCA quarterly newsletters.
+Prepare chapter articles of news and events for TMCA quarterly newsletter

 Schedule and conduct officer meetings to enhance chapter effectiveness.

-Recruit and appoint members to various committees.
+Recruit and appoint members to various committees.

-Appoint officers as board liaisons to mentor committees.
+Appoint officers as board liaisons to mentor committees.

-Prepare monthly meeting agendas.
+Prepare monthly meeting agendas.

-Preside over meetings.
+Preside over meetings.

-Draft a fiscal year calendar with important deadlines for newsletters, business meeting

-invitations, meeting reminders, due dates for article submissions, and other important

-chapter items and provide copy to officers.
+Draft a fiscal year calendar with important deadlines for newsletters, business meeting invitations, meeting reminders, due dates for article submissions, and other important chapter items and provide copy to officers.

-Maintain and provide a copy of the Officer Handbook to each NTMCA officer.
+Maintain and provide a copy of the Officer Handbook to each NTMCA officer.

 Other areas of responsibility:

 Prepare recognition certificates to recognize committee members and Alyce Deering